BHoM/api_documentation/docs/oM/Adapter/Adapters/Robot/Enums/SectionDB.md

 Assembly: Robot_oM.dll

-The enum is defined in C#.
-The class definition is available on github:
+The C# enum definition is available on github:

 - [SectionDB.cs](https://github.com/BHoM/Robot_Toolkit/blob/develop/Robot_oM/Enums\SectionDB.cs)

 All history and changes of the class can be found by inspection the history.
 ### JSON Schema implementation

 The object is defined as a JSON schema.
-To reference the schema in a validator like [this](https://www.jsonschemavalidator.net/) to validate a Json instance, please use the lines below:
+You can validate a JSON instance against this schema by refernce.
+To do this, use the schema reference below in in a validator like [this one](https://www.jsonschemavalidator.net/).

 ``` json title="JSON Schema"
 {